Too Poor to Homestead? Scarcity Mindset and How to Change It

 Next, set a deadline for one or two of your small goals.
 Make it achievable.

-My small goals were bread and non-toxic cleaners.
-Store bought gluten free bread is not only expensive, it’s awful.
+My small goals were homemade bread and non-toxic cleaners.
+Store bought gluten-free bread is not only expensive, it’s awful.
 Toxic cleaners are also not cheap – the irony right?
-Paying for toxins…the insanity.
+We pay for toxins…the insanity.
 I was unsure of what was making my children’s allergies bad, so I wanted to eliminate all toxic cleaners in the house.

-I began to search for information.
+I began to search for information about cleaners.
 Before I knew it, I had a crazy cheap non-toxic cleaner I could make in five minutes.
-I found a gluten free store bought bread mix that was palatable and one step forward towards my bigger goal of making my own bread from scratch.
-I bought a bread machine/maker.
-At the time I was overwhelmed with the idea of making bread completely on my own, so a bread maker was a small step in the right direction.
+I found a gluten-free store-bought bread mix that was palatable and one step forward towards my bigger goal of making my own bread from scratch.
+I bought a breadmaker.
+At the time, I was overwhelmed with the idea of making bread completely on my own, so a bread maker was one more small step in the right direction.

-I started a mom’s group to address my community goal.
-This cost me nothing.
+I started a mom’s group to address my community goal as a homesteader.
+This cost me nothing, and it created a healthy environment within which all of our families could thrive and grow.
+We valued ourselves, and we valued one another.
+A healthy community environment creates rapid growth and opportunities as you begin to talk and share ideas.
 There are quite a few avenues you can utilize for group creation.
-This is a different topic for another day, but I’m happy to write about this as well so leave a comment, if this is something you’d like to hear about!
+This is a different topic for another day, but I’m happy to write about this as well, so leave a comment, if this is something you’d like to hear about!

 How’d I achieve my fresh veggie goal?
 We bought a book called Square Foot Gardening.
-It’s designed for people trying to create a garden while maximizing your use of space.
-I love the efficiency of this garden model and I still use it today.
+It’s designed for people trying to create a garden while maximizing their use of space.
+I love the efficiency of this garden model, and I still use it today.
 It is inexpensive and perfect for a suburban backyard.

 Desires versus Needs

 The big expense was the chicken coop.
-My husband loves to build and create structures, so he began to research blueprints and soon we had our dream chicken coop with a few adjustments.
-Our coop was around 1200 bucks – pretty expensive and absolutely not necessary – which allows me to state one more thing about scarcity mindset.
+My husband loves to build and create structures, so he began to research blueprints, and soon we had our dream chicken coop with a few adjustments.
+Our coop was around 1,200 bucks – pretty expensive and absolutely not necessary – which allows me to state one more thing about scarcity mindset.
 It is amazing what you can find money for when you previously assumed you didn’t have the money.
-Sometimes a desire, rather than a need, will find its way into reality.
+Sometimes a desire, rather than a need, will also find its way into reality.
 Never assume that your dream is impossible.
 Our dream chicken coop was happening, and it combined a need and a desire, which seemed rather extravagant for our scarcity mindset.
 It caused us to reflect on our mindset, our reality, and what our future might look like.
 We were beginning to shift to a mindset that told us desires and needs were both possible.
+We were worthy of seeing our dreams come to fruition.
 Just look at that coop – it’s so beautiful.

 A Dream in Progress is a Dream Happening in Real Time

 Our big goal of land?
-We utilized the land we had, and we began, with confidence, to believe that our future reality would include a plot of land.
+We utilized the land we had in our suburban backyard, and we began, with confidence, to believe that our future reality would include a plot of land.
 Shift your mindset by watching small goals become reality.
 As small goals become action, your mindset naturally evolves.
 Have confidence that your dreams are achievable and start looking for ways to make it happen; patience is key here!
 A dream in progress is still a dream happening – let it unfold and enjoy the process.
-Find community to bounce ideas off of – our ability to talk to others and ask questions led us to finding out current plot of about two acres!
+Find community to bounce ideas off of – our ability to talk to others and ask questions led us to finding our current plot of about two acres (also know as Mesa View Homestead)!